albertdn/band-showcase/README.md

 # band-showcase
-Website to show band, their album, and award (if any) Created with MEAN Stack
+Website to show band, their album, and award (if any).
+Created with MEAN Stack